liamrapp/colorvisionproject-liamrapp/README.md

 ### Iteration

-None unfortunately.
+I used a do while loop in the main function to make sure that the user is able to analyze multiple hexadecimals without having to run the program everytime.

 ### File Input and Output

 I used the std::string out function to write my hexadecimal string to a text file called "hexadecimal.txt".
-Within that i printed each character to its own line.
-After that I used a file reader called "fileR" to read each line separately and store it in different strings.
-I know i should have used a for loop iteration to store the character and do math with each line but I could never get it to fully compile so I opted for this version that works only with numbers.
+Within that I wrote every twp characters out onto each line so I could work with individual colors easier when it came to getting integers.
+To read from the file I used an fstream reader called fileR to read each line with the getline() function then store each line as its own string.
+Each string represented a color in RGB.

+### Arrays/Vectors

+I used a string array called hex to intake the characters that was input for the hexadecimal.
+I think used the array to specify what letters should be printed on every line to separate them by colors.

+### Functions

+In this program I used 3 functions